mathiasgrimm/laravel-encrypted-attributes/README.md

 # Laravel Encrypted Attributes
-This package adds a secure-by-default encrypted attributes, to any Laravel Model, on demand.
+This package adds secure-by-default encrypted attributes, to any Laravel Model, on demand.

 By default, all serializations (`toArray`, `toJson`) and the default getter for any attribute